 Unique to the WOSB Program, only certain contracts are eligible.
 The Small Business Administration (SBA) designates industries where woman-owned small businesses are underrepresented and eligibility for the program is determined by the North American Industry Classification System (NAICS) code assigned to the contract.
-The SBA maintains a list of eligible industries and the corresponding NAICS codes at http://www.sba.gov/WOSB.
-There are currently 444 NAICS codes on the list.
+The SBA maintains a list of eligible industries and the corresponding NAICS codes at www.sba.gov/WOSB.